 According to the Act, exclusion zones can be applied to any “special event” by notice of a published gazette.
 A special event is described as “a major race for vessels or other event that may affect the safety of navigation in any particular waters”.

-On 21 November, a member of Rising Tide travelled to Sydney to challenge the exclusion zone in the Supreme Court.
+On 21 November, a member of Rising Tide travelled to Sydney to challenge the exclusion zone in the Supreme Court, arguing that it was improper use of the Marine Safety Act.

-David Mejia-Canales says the decision by the state to enact an exclusion zone “raises significant concerns about the prioritisation of economic interests over democratic freedoms”.
+David Mejia-Canales says the decision by the state to enact an exclusion zone in the first instance “raises significant concerns about the prioritisation of economic interests over democratic freedoms”.

-As the event goes ahead, Scofield says protestors will continue to turn out despite the increased risk of fines and jail time.
+As the event goes ahead, Scofield says protestors will continue to turn out across NSW, despite the increased risk of fines and jail time.

 “It has emboldened and encouraged others to come because they see a state government basically coming over the top of local council, local organisers,” Scofield says.